oguzkaganeren/linux-hub/CONTRIBUTING.md

 # Welcome to GitHub docs contributing guide <!-- omit in toc -->

 Thank you for investing your time in contributing to our project!
-Any contribution you make will be reflected on manj :sparkles:.
+Any contribution you make will be reflected on LinuxHub :sparkles:.

 Read our [Code of Conduct](./CODE_OF_CONDUCT.md) to keep our community approachable and respectable.